thaibirding.com by Nick Upton

 Birding Highlights

-Two species are the main target birds for most birders here: Giant Nuthatch and Hume's Pheasant.
-Both of these occur around the higher areas of the National Park where they are regularly seen.
 Another highly sought-after bird which seems to be fairly regularly encountered at the higher altitudes is Scaly Thrush.
-Be careful not to mistake female Chestnut-bellied Rock Thrush (which is quite common) for this species to which it bears a passing resemblance, especially if not seen well.
+Personal experience suggests that it may be the case that some of these sightings might actually be female Chestnut-bellied Rock Thrushes (which is a fairly common bird here) for this species to which it bears a passing resemblance, especially if not seen well.

-(Photo by Suppalak Klabdee)
+(Photo by Nick Upton)

 The lower levels of Doi Chiang Dao offer the opportunity to see a different set of forest birds and some open country species.
 In the "spring" months Streaked Wren Babbler is easily spotted near the temple, around the limestone outcrops.
 Don't confuse this with the similar looking calcicola subspecies of Limestone Wren Babbler which is only found in the region of Saraburi province.

 In the gullies and damp patches around the base of the Chiang Dao massif, secretive species such as Slaty-bellied Tesia, Scaly-breasted Partridge, White-crowned Forktail, Hooded Pitta and Rusty-naped Pitta can be discovered with patience.
+Many of the very few records of Grey-bellied Tesia have been made around these lower, rocky slopes too.

 A checklist of the birds for this location can be found here - Doi Chiang Dao Bird Checklist